smithse4/covid-19-info-tracker/README.md

 The intended audience and user-base for this app is anyone that would like a more visual representation of the current progression of the pandemic currently sweeping the nation.

+## Installing

+To run the app locally, you will first need to git clone the repository to your local machine.

+* Cd into repository
+* Right-click in index.html and choose 'Open in Default Browser'

 ## Screenshot of Deployed Site

 ![COVID-19 Info Tracker](./assets/images/covid.png)